Georgge/hw-mongo-queries/SOLUTIONS.md

     ```MONGO SHELL
     db.getCollection('companies').find({}).sort({number_of_employees: -1}).limit(10)
     ```

-    **Only in mongo shell**...When there are many documents, the memory overflows when doing the `sort` causing an error.
-The solution is to create an `Index` before executing the query.
 ___

 11. All the companies founded on the second semester of the year.
 Limit your search to 1000 companies: